-The following symbols are used on the students' permanent records for all courses in which they are enrolled after the initial registration and schedule adjustment period: A, B, C, D, F, P, W, AU, MX, WF, and NR except for specified doctoral courses.
-See item 18 below for these exceptions.
+The following symbols are used on the students' permanent records for all courses in which they are enrolled after the initial registration and schedule adjustment period: A, B, C, D, F, P, W, AU, MX, WF, NR and Repeated.
 These marks will remain on a student's permanent record and may be changed only if the original instructor certifies that an actual mistake was made in reporting or recording the grade.
 The PRT Appeals Committee or Policy Review Team must approve all other grade changes.